Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/z/ZeroMQ/README.md

 -   Trivial version bump from 4.3.4.

--   For 26.03 we added a cpeCray version and also made better sanity checks.
+-   For 26.03 we added a cpeCray and a cpeAMD version and also made better sanity checks.

     Something strange is going on with the cpeCray version though as it links libraries that we do not expect to be linked.